-- (c) the human resources available to the auditor, and in particular whether he has staff with appropriate specialized skills; - (d) whether the auditor can demonstrate that he, and his staff, keep up-to-date with developments in international accounting and auditing standards; and - (e) whether the auditor is independent of the licensee. - (vii) It is essential that the auditor is independent of the licensee to ensure that the audit is conducted objectively.
-The Code therefore requires a licensee to take reasonable steps to ensure that its auditor is independent.
-However, independence is also a matter that the Commission will take into account when undertaking a fit and proper assessment. - (viii) The auditor's professional body, or in the case of a partnership or company, the professional bodies to which its professional staff belong, will have rules or guidance with respect to independence and the Commission expects that these will be followed.
+- (viii) The auditor's professional body, or in the case of a partnership or company, the professional bodies to which its professional staff belong, will have rules or guidance with respect to independence and the Commission expects that these will be followed.
 An auditor's independence may be compromised, not just by any relationship that it may have with licensee, for example as a member of the same group of companies, but also through the provision of non-audit services, for example consultancy or internal audit services.
-The Commission expects the auditor of a BVI licensee to have policies and procedures in place governing independence with respect both to the acceptance of new audit engagements and the ongoing conduct of an audit. - (ix) The Commission expects the auditor to continue to meet its fit and proper criteria on an ongoing basis.
+The Commission expects the auditor of a BVI licensee to have policies and procedures in place governing independence with respect both to the acceptance of new audit engagements and the on-going conduct of an audit. - (ix) The Commission expects the auditor to continue to meet its fit and proper criteria on an on-going basis.
 The Commission expects all auditors approved to audit the financial statements of licensees to ensure that its audit staff undertake relevant continuing professional education.
 All audit staff must retain their eligibility under the rules of their professional body to act as auditor. - (x) Section 16(1) of the Code requires a licensee to satisfy itself that its auditor is fit and proper.
 The Commission therefore expects a licensee to conduct due diligence on its proposed auditor prior to applying for the Commission's approval of his appointment.

-Auditor Failing to Comply With Obligations
+Auditor Failing to Comply with Obligations